vpon/scala-style-guide/README.md

 4. Keep the [scalastyle-config.xml](https://github.paypal.com/Stingray/scala-style-guide/blob/develop/scalastyle-config.xml) in our projects in line with this guide as much as possible.

 This repository follows git-flow.
 If you have a new style guideline, open a pull request against `develop`.
 We'll discuss in the PR comments.
-The official guidelines live in `master`.
+The official guidelines live in [master](https://github.com/paypal/scala-style-guide/blob/master/README.md)

 # Whitespace